This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - 2010 Abraham Lincoln Dollar Coin Errors — up to $100+

-3 Tips For Spotting Error Coins And Varieties
+3 Ways To Find Error Coins And Varieties

 Whether you’re looking for pennies with errors or silver dollars with varieties, it never hurts to have a little help along the way.